Milgha/Git-Merge-Example/README.md

 3. **Checkout that new branch**

-4. Open jupyter notebook, and add something, delete something, or in someway change some thing in the MainNotebook provided
+4. Open jupyter notebook, and add something, delete something, or in someway change some thing in the MainNotebook provided.

 5. Make a new notebook called 'your-name-notebook', replacing your-name with your name, of course.

 6. git add the MainNotebook and your new notebook, then git commit those changes with an appropriate comment.

-7. Push ONLY YOUR BRANCH to the origin
+7. Push ONLY YOUR BRANCH to the origin.

     Do: